ipni/go-indexer-core/README.md

 The indexer-core is a key-value store that is optimized for storing large numbers of multihashes mapping to relatively few provider data objects.
 A multihash (CID without codec) uniquely identifies a piece of content, and the provider data describes where and how to retrieve the content.

 Content is indexed by giving a provider data object (the value) and a set of multihashes (keys) that map to that value.
 Typically, the provider value represents a storage deal and the multihash keys are content stored within that deal.
-The retrieve a provider value, the indexer-core is given a multihash key to lookup the provider value(s) it maps to.
+To subsequently retrieve a provider value, the indexer-core is given a multihash key to lookup.

 Provider data can be updated and removed independent of the multihashes that map to it.
 Provider data is uniquely identitied by the provider ID and a context ID.
 The context ID is given to the indexer core as part of the provider data value.
 When a provider data object is up updated, all subsequent multihash queries will return the new value for that data whether the queries are cached or not.